 In August 2004, RenaissanceRe's shareholders approved the 2004 Stock Option Incentive Plan (the "Premium Option Plan") under which 6.0 million common shares were reserved for issuance upon the exercise of options granted under the Premium Option Plan.
 On August 15, 2007, the Company terminated the Premium Option Plan, such that no further option grants will be made thereunder.
 However, options outstanding at the time of the termination will, unless otherwise subsequently amended pursuant to the terms of the Premium Option Plan, remain outstanding and unmodified until they expire, subject to the terms of the Premium Option Plan and any applicable award agreement.
 The Premium Option Plan provides for, among other things, mandatory premium pricing such that options can generally only be issued thereunder with a strike price at a minimum of 150% of the fair market value on the date of grant, minimum five year cliff vesting (subject to waiver by the compensation committee of the Board of Directors), and no discretionary repricing.
-The Premium Option Plan includes a dividend protection feature that reduces the strike price based on a pre-established formula in the event of a change in control.
+The Premium Option Plan includes a dividend protection feature that reduces the strike price for extraordinary dividends and a change in control feature that reduces the strike price based on a pre-established formula in the event of a change in control.
 Other terms are substantially similar to the 2001 Stock Incentive Plan.
 The Premium Option Plan expires on May 20, 2014.